Other approvals and permits

-You can seek approval from Council for an activity under Section 68 of the Local Government Act 1993 as part of your Development Application under question eight on the DA form, or as a separate stand-alone application (eg, prior to a CDC) using:
+You can seek approval from Council for a connection to Council's sewerage or water network under Section 68 of the Local Government Act 1993 as part of your Development Application under question five on the Development Application form, or as a separate stand-alone application (eg, prior to a CDC) using:

 Council will assess your application and where approval is granted, we will provide you with a letter that will include any conditions that apply to these works.

 However, if you choose to apply for any of these activities or works at the same time as your Development Application, rather than lodge a separate Section 68 Application, you will not be required to pay any additional application fees associated with these works.

 Section 138 Roads Act 1993 works within a road reserve